 The schedule of Forum activities for the semester will be posted on 4th floor bulletin boards and the department Moodle page.
-Students who want to perform should complete an application form, get signatures, and submit it to the Administrative Assistant in FAC 440.
-Application forms can be found on the bulletin board by FAC 409.
+Students will be assigned performance dates in consultation with Judy Stafslien.

 Showcase Recital & Awards Ceremony

 The Music Department Showcase Recital & Awards Ceremony takes place at the end of each academic year.
 Music Department scholarships and awards will be announced following the recital.